 By ROSHAN THIRAN

 The next few years of my life was a roller-coaster where I endured significant pains and struggles coupled with intense learning and concentrated personal development.
-I spent two years as a management trainee working tirelessly balancing a job, studies and huge expectations.
-It was a tough period but as I look back, not only did I learn significantly, I transformed into a leader.
+I spent two years as a management trainee, working tirelessly and balancing a job, studies and huge expectations.
+It was a tough period but as I look back, not only did I learn significantly, but I also transformed into a leader.